 The peak season is summer, especially June, July, and August.
-This is when most travellers step off their flights to Paphos.
-The Troodos are also busy with skiers in winter.
+This is when most travellers take flights to Paphos.
+Several events make the summer months an even more desirable time to visit.

 In general, November to March is the rainy season and therefore the low season, but rain falls an average of just eight or nine days per month.
+The Troodos mountains are also busy with skiers in winter.

 Getting around Paphos

 The city of Paphos was not built with cars in mind, and it can be tricky to navigate the streets.
 However, the centre is compact, and easy to explore on foot.
 There is a bus service to many nearby towns and tourist destinations.
 Some local sites can be reached by sea, while jeep and camel tours of the region are also available.